vokimon/apunts/math/math-geometric-algebra.md

 	- Axis are the orthogonal unit areas coplanar with the planes
 	- Components are area projection to those planes
 - Addition:
-	- Add componentsof axis representation
+	- Add components of axis representation

 Trivector: Oriented volume

 - Magnitude
 - Orientation?
+In 3D inside and outside.
+	- a k-vector in a k-space just can have those two orientations
+	- ie. vector in a 1D can be positive or negative, 2-vector in 2D can be facing up or down

 k-vector: extension to k dimension